-There was also a deja vu feeling of this game back to Game #5 of last year’s NLDS when Max Scherzer had a shutout through 6.0 innings and came out for the 7th giving up what would turn out to be a tying run in a 1-to-0 game which was the same score Scherzer had last year in Game #5 and today.
-The big difference was that Scherzer had a no-hitter to go with his shut-out for 6 1/3 innings, and he was totally dominant today with no signs of a hamstring issue that had sidelined him for a few days.
+There was also a deja vu feeling of this game back to Game #5 of last year’s NLDS when Max Scherzer had a shutout through 6.0 innings and came out for the 7th inning giving up what would turn out to be a tying run in a 1-to-0 game which was the same score Scherzer had last year in Game #5 and today.
+The big difference was that Scherzer had a no-hitter to go with his shut-out for 6 1/3 innings today, and he was totally dominant today with no signs of the hamstring issue that had sidelined him for a few days.

 It didn’t take long for Almora to drive the run in and tie the game.
 Brandon Kintzler was brought in and quickly got a doubleplay on a line drive to centerfield in which Michael Taylor made a nice running catch and the runner was caught off the base to complete the 7th inning.

 In the 8th inning, Kintzler stayed in to face the lead-off man which was pinch-hitter Tommy LaStella and he worked a lead-off walk.
 Jon Jay then sacrificed the runner to 2nd base and Kintzler struck-out Kris Bryant.
 With 2 outs and the runner on 2nd base, Dusty Baker went to Oliver Perez to face Anthony Rizzo instead of walking him and go direct to Ryan Madson to face Willson Contreras.
 Oliver Perez made his pitch and Anthony Rizzo popped it up to centerfield but Michael Taylor didn’t go aggressively after the ball.
 We don’t know why it wasn’t a “can of corn” but it appears that Taylor was possibly playing deep but he stopped running when approaching the ball as you will see in this video (below).